nand0san/proxy_find/README.md

 - Reads the proxies extracted by the first script
 - Performs more thorough tests, including:
-  - Checking multiple URLs (HTTP and HTTPS)
+  - Checking multiple URLs (HTTP and HTTPS) or a specific target URL
   - Validating responses
   - Measuring response times
-- Uses multithreading to test proxies concurrently
+- Provides real-time feedback on testing progress
 - Saves detailed results, including working status, detected IP, and average response time
+- Allows custom tests to be easily added

 ## Output